 Today is all fun because we are heading to Jaisalmer, the golden city and then to Sand Dunes of Rajasthan which one can never forget in his life.
-As usual we will need to start early and since we stayed back at Ramdevra last time you have one more chance to visit the temple.
-Make sure you carry lot of water with you, there is a fort to cover today.
+As usual, we will need to start early and since we stayed back at Ramdevra last time you have one more chance to visit the temple.
+Make sure you carry a lot of water with you, there is a fort to cover today.
 Here is our guide to Jaisalmer City & Fort Guide.

-- Distance from Ramdevra – 176 kms [ Jaisalmer Highway ]
+- Distance from Ramdevra – 176 km [ Jaisalmer Highway ]

 - Traveling time- 3 Hours min